emoose/HaloFreeLoader/README.md

 - Use task manager to kill eldorado.exe when you want to exit.

 If you like my work maybe you'll be interested in my sh2proxy (Silent Hill 2 modern compatibility fix): https://github.com/emoose/sh2proxy/

+P.S.
+ILY /v/, but why are you so mad?